A variational inference framework for inverse problems: Introduction

-Section \ref{sec:InvProbModel} defines a reference inverse problem model for our methodological and computational developments.
+Section \ref{sec:InvProbModel} defines a reference inverse problem model for illustrating the methodology in use and our computational developments.
 The variational approximation engine for inverse problem fitting and inference is introduced in Section \ref{sec:varInf}.
 Section \ref{sec:stremVarInf} examines strategies to streamline variational inference algorithms.
 An application to real biomedical data is treated in Section \ref{sec:biomed}.
-The same section reports experimental results performed on simulations which resemble the analyzed biomedical dataset.
-Section \ref{sec:archaeo} shows an illustration for archaeological data performed via VMP.
-For this real data example, the Normal response and Laplace penalization of the base model studied in the previous sections are replaced by a Skew Normal distribution for the outcome variable and a Horseshoe penalization to illustrate the benefits of the message passing approach.
+The same section reports results from a study involving simulations which resemble the analyzed biomedical dataset.
+The supplementary material provides an illustration concerning archaeological data performed via VMP, where the Normal response and Laplace penalization of the base model are replaced by a Skew Normal distribution for the outcome variable and a Horseshoe penalization.
 Concluding remarks and extensions are discussed in Section \ref{sec:discussion}.

-Before setting up our reference linear inverse problem model and presenting variational algorithms for approximate model fitting we introduce some relevant notation.
+Before setting up our reference linear inverse problem model and presenting variational algorithms for approximate model fitting we introduce some useful notation.

-\subsection{Useful Notation}
+\subsection{Useful notation}

 For a matrix $\bA$ of size $d_1\times d_2$, $\vecof(\bA)$ is the $d_1d_2\times 1$ vector obtained by stacking the columns of $\bA$ underneath each other in order from left to right.
-If $\ba$ is a $(d_1d_2)\times 1$ vector then $\vecof^{-1}_{d_1\times d_2}(\ba)$ is the $d_1\times d_2$ matrix such that $\vecof\big(\vecof^{-1}_{d_1\times d_2}(\ba)\big)=\ba$; when the $\vecof$ operator inverse produces a square matrix the subscript is omitted.
+If $\ba$ is a $(d_1d_2)\times 1$ vector then $\vecof^{-1}_{d_1\times d_2}(\ba)$ is the $d_1\times d_2$ matrix such that $\vecof\big\{\vecof^{-1}_{d_1\times d_2}(\ba)\big\}=\ba$; when the $\vecof$ operator inverse produces a square matrix the subscript is omitted.
 Vectors of $d$ zeros or ones are respectively denoted by $\bzero_d$ and $\bone_d$.

-In addition we define the following notation for results concerning the variational algorithms that are presented in this work. \begin{definition} For vectors $\bv_1,\ldots,\bv_p$,